Prince of Wales Hotel: Facilities

 The hotel building houses a number of guest rooms as well as two suites.
 The hotel also hosts food-services in the building, including the Royal Stewart Dining Hall.
 The formal dining hall features large windows overlooking Upper Lake Waterton, and hosts the restaurant's afternoon tea.
 The Windsor Lounge is a cocktail lounge that was carved out of the east wing of the hotel in 1960, replacing the Maple Leaf Lounge.
 The lounge was placed in the east wing in order to prevent passers-by on Highway 5 from viewing inside the lounge.

 History

 The hotel was constructed between 1926 and 1927 and was built by the Great Northern Railway of the United States to lure American tourists during the prohibition era.
 It was named after the Prince of Wales (later King Edward VIII) in a transparent attempt to entice him to stay in the hotel on his 1927 Canadian tour, but the prince stayed at his own nearby ranch instead.

+In September 2017, a large forest fire engulfed most of Waterton Lakes National Park, with the fire reached to within about 100 metres of the hotel.
+However, the hotel remained unscathed, as a team of firefighters from Calgary, Waterton Park, and Coaldale worked for 31 hours to prevent the fire from reaching the hotel by using water pumped from Waterton Lake.